nickmvincent/DataLeverageRoundup/readme.md

 In short: this document is not just about "tools developed for data leverage"; it is about "tools (developed for many purposes) that support data leverage".

+## Is Data Leverage About Bring Down Data-dependent Technologies?
+Not necessarily!
+While some data levers (specifically, strikes and poisoning) involve lowering the performance of a data-dependent technology, data leverage can also involve boosting up a data-dependent technology and contributing to knowledge artifacts (conscious data contribution).

+There is active research on identifying the harms of different technologies.
+See, for instance, the [ACM FAccT Conference](https://facctconference.org/2021/).
+This research will be especially useful in navigating the ethics of data leverage: which technologies *should* be harmed and which *should* be helped?
+These are tough, inherently contextual and political questions that will require deep societal conversations involving many perspectives.

+That said, there is some overlap between data leverage and active movements aimed at mitigatng the impacts of harmful technologies (with harm, of course, being contexually defined).
+See below for more.

 # Tools that Support Data Leverage

 ## Data Strikes